kidscredo/kidscredo.github.io/README.md

 #### All content, images, design, etc. are Copyright Kids' Credo.
 All Rights Reserved.
+All animal images copyright Vlad Studio; used with permission.

-Don't use without permission.
+#### Don't steal and don't use without permission.